 6.0

 Norton VPN only has 3,000 servers in 60 countries.
-There are some solid VPNs with less servers, but they usually offer far more countries (2 or even 3 times as many).
+There are some solid VPNs with fewer servers, but they usually offer far more countries (2 or even 3 times as many).
 The majority of the locations are in Europe, where it offers 19 countries including Germany and Italy.
 Every other continent only gets 3 locations or less.

 It also doesn’t offer city-level locations.
 So, when you connect to a country, you don’t know where exactly your connection will be.
 In a big country like the US, that means you could be connected to a server that’s thousands of kms farther away than you expected.

 I’m glad to report that you now get to choose between several protocols.
-The new and improved Norton VPN Windows app lets you choose between OpenVPN, WireGuard, and Mimic (its new obfuscating protocol).
-Unfortunately, Apple and Android devices are still unable to switch protocols.
+The new and improved Norton VPN Windows app lets you choose between OpenVPN, WireGuard, and Mimic.
+Mimic is its new obfuscating protocol designed to be used on restrictive networks like schools or businesses since it hides your VPN use.

 Kill Switch